2024 Miami Grand Prix: Race report

 Norris completed the last few laps to take victory ahead of Verstappen and Leclerc.
 His maiden Formula One victory, after 110 race starts, was McLaren's first since the 2021 Italian Grand Prix.
 This was the first victory for a British driver, or a Mercedes-powered team, since the 2022 São Paulo Grand Prix, which was won by Russell driving for Mercedes.
 Having achieved 15 podiums prior to reaching the top step of the podium, the win meant Norris tied the record jointly held by Patrick Depailler, Mika Häkkinen, Eddie Irvine and Jean Alesi for the most podiums scored before taking a maiden Grand Prix win.
 This was also Norris's first win in any competitive race in any category for over six years since winning the feature race at the 2018 Bahrain Formula 2 round.
 Norris's race engineer Will Joseph said the victory allowed himself, Norris and the whole McLaren team to finally move on from their "haunting" experience at the 2021 Russian Grand Prix, where Norris led most of the race only to lose out following a late heavy rain shower where he decided against changing to wet-weather tyres.

-Norris added that the victory also gave him satisfaction as it proved his online detractors, who had given him the nickname "Lando NoWins", wrong.
+Despite not winning the race, Verstappen extended his points advantage in the World Drivers' Championship over teammate Sergio Pérez to 33 points.
+Leclerc remained in third, closing to within five points of Pérez.
+Norris' win elevated him to fourth in the standings with 83 points, tied with Carlos Sainz Jr. (Note: Norris was classified ahead of Sainz courtesy of the countback system.
+Both drivers had secured one victory.
+Norris had more second places than Sainz, meaning that Norris was placed higher in the championship standings.)
+Red Bull extended their lead in the World Constructors' Championship to 62 points over Ferrari, with McLaren a further 63 points adrift in third.